erinabila/erinabila/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 Currently a Software Developer at IBM
+🔭 Currently a Software Engineer II at Intuit
 ⚡ Computer Science student at York University, Graduated Fall 2022
-🌱 Past experience as a Software Engineer Intern at SurveyMonkey, Scotiabank, and Publicis Sapient
 🤔 My experience involves Front-end, Back-end, and Data Engineering
 📫 How to reach me at erin.abila99@gmail.com